yoooooola/GraphPartitioning-GA/README.md

 >
 > 2. The paper contains the experiment, which can be conducted by beginner of graph partitioning problem, compared to other recent papers.
 >
-> Moreover, I'm currently working on the topic related to graph, so this topic will be helpful to apply GA to my research someday.
+> Moreover, I'm currently working on the topic related to graph, so this topic will be helpful to adapt GA to my research someday.
 Therefore, I choose this topic and the paper as the reference.
 >
 > (Paper link: https://www.sciencedirect.com/science/article/pii/S0895717703901348)
 >